Nightmares, Night Terrors and Sleepwalking

 If your child is having a night terror, he may not seem fully awake, but very frightened or confused.
 His eyes may be opened.
 You may find him screaming, sweating, breathing quickly or crying.
 He will generally not recognize you or acknowledge that you are there.
 You may find him flailing his arms and legs and he may push you away if you try to hold him.
 It may be difficult to awaken him and the episode may last several minutes.
 Once the episode is over, he may fall right back to sleep, unlike the child who has experienced a nightmare.
 He will generally not be able to recall the event.

-Night terrors are much scarier for the parent than the child, as the child generally will not remember the episode in the morning.
+Night terrors are much scarier for the parent than the child.
+The child generally will not remember the episode in the morning.
 If you find your child experiencing a night terror, it is most important that you stay calm.
 Your role is to help keep your child safe and prevent injury until the episode passes.
 Don’t try to awaken your child.
 Stay nearby your child.
 Gentle restraint may be needed if your child tries to get out of bed.

 As it is very difficult to interrupt a night terror in progress, preventing them may be the best strategy for dealing with them.
 Establish and stick to a bedtime routine.
 Ensure that your child gets enough rest, as night terrors are more common when children are overtired.
 Interrupting the deep sleep onset may be helpful if your child is having nightly episodes.
 To do this, note the onset of the episode and then fully awaken your child the following night 15 to 30 minutes before the usual onset time.
 It should be reassuring for parents to know that night terrors are usually self- limited.
 Their frequency declines dramatically after the onset of puberty and are very uncommon in adolescents and adults.